3 Telltale Signs Your Employee Wants to Quit….And What To Do About It

 2 – Work Friends Are Leaving

 We are naturally social beings.
 It is, therefore, customary for work colleagues to develop platonic friendships.
 A work friend helps workers enjoy coming to work.
 It can even make them more productive and creative.
 So, when one member of that friendship group leaves, it isn’t unreasonable to assume that others in the group may also want to leave.
-In fact, the employee who left may try to convince the friends who remain to secure positions at his or her new workplace.
+If an employee wants to quit, or has even left, they may try to convince the friends who remain to secure positions at his or her new workplace.

 What should you do?